 However, if or when the correct conditions arise again, it is believed that viruses reactivate themselves to replicate and increase which will produce the disease symptoms all over again.

-This is why viral conditions like Lymes disease is so difficult to treat.
+Even considering the issue from this perspective, this would explain why viral conditions like Lymes disease are so difficult to treat.

-Note: This is a good reason to keep your immune system strong and healthy.
+Note: This is a good reason to focus on keeping your immune system strong and healthy.

 The first thing to understand is that these two drugs, whether used in combination or alone, are not anti-viral drugs.
 The fact that they are producing relief then is quite likely not related to COVID-19.

 Why would a drug designed and used since 1944 like chloroquine to treat malarial parasites, work on a tiny virus – a microbial class completely unlike the malaria parasite?
 It very likely does not.

 Perhaps, the drug is actually eliminating parasites, not coronaviruses?
 And in doing its intended job, it frees up the immune system to knock out the coronavirus.

 The antibiotics that are eliminating symptoms of people who have tested positive for COVID-19 may be the product of the patient’s immune system which has been compromised.